 Edge AI is developing rapidly, and nobody wants to miss out.
 Fortunately, getting started with Edge AI is easier than ever with the wide variety of edge devices available.
 In this section, I’d like to share a few SBC recommendations for those of you who would like to get your toes wet with Edge AI!

-When it comes to general purpose computing, you’ll be hard pressed to find anything better than the ODYSSEY x86 series.
+When it comes to general-purpose computing, you’ll be hard pressed to find anything better than the ODYSSEY x86 series.
 Running on the powerful x86 CPU architecture, this SBC is capable enough to meet any edge computing requirement, or even serve as a mini PC to replace your desktop.
+We recommend use Odyssey X86 series with Frigate, an open-source NVR camera system locally processed AI.

 - Intel® Celeron® J4125, Quad-Core 1.5-2.5GHZ